QuickBlox/Documentation/docs/4_android/5_Calls.md

 ## Accept call

 You should process a session received in ```QBRTCClientSessionCallbacks.onReceiveNewSession(QBRTCSession)``` callback.
-There are few ways how to process it:
+There are two possible situations:
 * accept incoming call;
 * reject incoming call.